RuojinCai/ShapeGF/README.md

 ```

 #### Stage-1: Auto-encoding
-Followings are the commands to train our auto-encoding model for single-shape, single ShapeNet category, and the whole ShapeNet.
+The commands used to train our auto-encoding model for single-shape, single ShapeNet category, and the whole ShapeNet as described next.
 In this stage, we aim to create a conditional generator that models the distribution of 3D points conditioned on the latent vector.
 ```bash
 # Single shape